(The following history is “as-is” with minor corrections written by Bert Ralstin)

 The Nezperce City Cemetery had 621 burials on 6 acres; the Nezperce Catholic Cemetery had 103 burials on one acre; and Russell Catholic Cemetery had 23 on less than ½ acre.

-Henry Gerthe, with the help of neighbors William Braun, Ed Braun, Larry Braun, and Amile Braun, worked on the Russel Cemetery.
+Henry Gertje, with the help of neighbors William Braun, Ed Braun, Larry Braun, and Emile Braun, worked on the Russel Cemetery.
 They removed lilac bushes, cultivated, leveled and seeded to blue grass.
 They took the best of the four-foot woven wire from the Nezperce City Cemetery, built and painted a four-foot fence using 4” x 6” posts, eight foot spacing with a 2” x 4” top rail.
 When the posts started to rot off, we took a heavy two-inch angle iron four feet long, drove the angle iron down beside the post and bolted them together.
 We have painted the fence several times, once using Billy Braun’s pickup for power when using an air gun.

 Larry Braun moved and fertilized the lawn for several years and then we came out from Nezperce, seven and one half miles, with the cemetery mower and sweeper.
 No trees were planted on the Russell Cemetery.